ArtS/arts.github.com/_posts/2014-05-22-add-coins-pocket-to-a-mighty-wallet-a-diy-adventure.md

 Quite expectedly there are companies making stuff, including wallets, out of this material.
 And I almost liked this one - [Wealth of Knowledge Mighty Wallet][5].
 I really wanted to like it, but I couldn't.
 It was a spiraling downfall after such a promising, spectacular rise.

 No. Coins.
 Pocket.
-I kid you not - no place to put my lovely latte coins.
+I kid you not - no place where to keep my lovely latte coins.

 So I kept searching and found a couple more wallets: [The Slim Wallet](http://www.theslimwallet.com/) and [Mius](https://www.etsy.com/au/listing/175193107/ecological-poche-tyvek-cynober-wallet).
 Both had a coin pocket but first one was way too small (just one pocket for cards and one for notes/receipts).
 So I got the Mius, which turned out to be rather a rather disappointing experience - credit card pockets were too small, initially I had to force cards into them; the only bills/receipts compartment was small too.